tiagomelo/tiagomelo.github.io/docs/_posts/2024-03-11-quarkus-database-migrations-liquibase-local-environment-tiago-melo-5cp0f.markdown

 ---
 ![Quarkus: database migrations with Liquibase and local environment setup](/assets/images/2024-03-11-1eb57ce5-084e-459c-b022-ceda272ff399/2024-03-11-banner.jpeg)

-# Quarkus: database migrations with Liquibase and local environment setup

 I've been using [Spring Boot](https://spring.io/projects/spring-boot?trk=article-ssr-frontend-pulse_little-text-block) for many years now.
 It is usually my choice when it comes for [Java](https://java.com?trk=article-ssr-frontend-pulse_little-text-block) development due to its mission to ease our lives.

 Some of my articles on it: